How to Create and Remove Floating Cells in Excel

 My_Right = Top_Right_Cell.Left - My_Picture.Width

 The first picture object in the active sheet is assigned to the variable My_Picture using ActiveSheet.Pictures(1).
 The picture is then offset vertically by setting the My_Top variable to the top position of the Top_Right_Cell range object plus 5 units.
-Additionally, to guarantee that the image is placed to the left of the cell, the My_Right variable is set to the left position of the Top_Right_Cell range object minus the width of the My_Picture object.
+To guarantee that the image is placed to the left of the cell, the My_Right variable is set to the left position of the Top_Right_Cell range object minus the width of the My_Picture object.

 With My_Picture